The change of work drives organisations to invest in continuous learning and sustainability thinking

 Organisations responsible for enabling learning

-“And the work change with this kind of skill requirement raises the question for everyone, that okay, do I have the skills that are needed?
-Will I be able to keep up with this?” –Hertta Vuorenmaa
+“And the change in working life with this kind of skill requirement raises the question for everyone; ‘Do I have the skills that are needed?
+Will I be able to keep up with this?'” –Hertta Vuorenmaa

 Learning and adopting new skills is crucial for the changing work and sustainability.
 Organisations have a responsibility to ensure that employees have the necessary skills and opportunities to learn new things.
 Creating psychological safety and focusing on sustainability within the organisation is crucial in promoting the learning process.
-Change evokes emotions in people, and the scale can range from extreme enthusiasm to extreme shame concerning, for example, new technologies and their usage.
+Change evokes emotions in people, and the scale can range from extreme enthusiasm to extreme shame concerning, for example, using new technologies.

 To cope with the change as work careers become longer, employees need to adopt new ways of thinking about work and learn to work more sustainably with the new tools.
 Virtual work requires different skills and different thinking.
 Instead of thinking about virtual work solely as technology, using it will also require having the skills for virtual work.
 New tools should not be seen as a threat; instead, their usage should be considered from a human-centric perspective by identifying the tasks in which the employee excels and determining which tasks can be performed by a machine on their behalf.